dotlang/language/README.md

 2. Lambda or a function pointer is defined similarly to a normal function in a module.
 They use the same syntax.
 3. When defining a function, just like a normal binding, you can omit type which will be inferred from rvalue (Function literal).
 4. Note that `func(int,int)->int` is a function type, but `(x:int, y:int)->{x+y}` is function literal.
-5. You can define types inside a function.
-These types will only be available inside the function.
 7. Every function must return something which is specified using `return`.
 If it doesn't, compiler marks output type as `nothing` (Example 2).
 8. A function call with union data means there must be functions defined for all possible types in the union.
 See Call resolution section for more information.
 9. You can omit braces and `return` keyword if you only want to return an expression (Examples 4, 5 and 6).